Lucky Unit 13 (Long Essay on Institutional Living)

 By accident, I ended up at the North campus.
 The South campus, which has a long history, was at the forefront of the advent of mechanical ventilation during the polio epidemic (picture wards filled with iron lungs) and then the invention of the ventilator.
 Dr. Alba Dumbledore saw it all happen.
 She’s been at the South campus, which probably has 200 vent patients now, for over 50 years.
 She was on first name basis with the guys who invented the LP vents and PLVs, some of the first home ventilators, and she’s very supportive of people on vents living independently at home.
 And I have never met a doctor so knowledgeable about the ins-and-outs of daily ventilator use, or as flexible to make the patient comfortable, as her.
 “Sure, I had one guy with a tidal volume of 2000 so he could fill his leak and talk easily,” she said.
 Unfortunately, I’ve only met her once, my first week here.

-The North campus is more of a general medical-surgical hospital, with over half of the units alloted for their nursing home, but there is also one ventilator unit (with roughly 10 vent patients, only two of which are non-comatose and talking) and adjacent to that, the rehab unit (A13) where I live in the closest room to the nurses’ station.
+The North campus is more of a general medical-surgical hospital, with over half of the units allotted for their nursing home, but there is also one ventilator unit (with roughly 28 vent patients, only two of which are non-comatose and talking) and adjacent to that, the rehab unit (A13) where I live in the closest room to the nurses’ station.
 When lying on my side, I can look out my door and see the staff of both A13 and A14 at the nurses’ station.

 I was put in a rehab unit, not because of my medical condition, which is typically considered by them to be beyond repair, but because of my goals (get as much rehabilitation as possible, and then transition to the community).
 All the other ventilator patients in the North campus are cared for by the Department of Medicine, not the Department of Rehabilitation.

-But they’ve not done much rehabilitation with me here.
 Coming in, I was quietly hoping they’d be able to improve my condition (at least slightly) with all the state-of-the-art ventilators, lasers and nano-tech they obviously must have in the wealthiest city in America, but … not so much.
 I’ve not seen any nano-tech or lasers, but I have become acquainted with the next generation of ventilators.
 The respiratory therapists don’t have to hunker down over clipboards and write down all the vent settings anymore, they just wave their Palm Pilot-looking handheld computers near the vent’s on-board infrared sensor, and the vent sends all the settings information to them.
 In-line PEEP valves are now obsolete, as the vent’s computer now does that automatically.
 But in the case of the portable vent (the LTV) that they have on my wheelchair, newer is not always better.
 The turbine motor on the damn thing screams like a banshee trying to deliver the high volume (900+) I need, and the nurses actually mistake that high-pitched squeal for an alarm.

 In truth, this is probably the best of the city-run hospitals.
 The worst are like this.
 Here, a patient would almost never get abused or neglected; the charge nurses or a doctor would eat the culprits for breakfast.
 And, interestingly, the three shifts’ mild antagonism and urge to discredit each other for self-aggrandizement (“we’re the only ones that do anything!”) sort of acts like America’s three branches of government should, checks and balances against each other.
 They can’t screw up too badly, or the other shifts will make hay of it.
 “I have to bathe you now, or Tour Two will talk again.”